valahraban/datasetting/README.md

 # finetune-datasetting-gpt-neo
 Datasetting txt files curated and edited by yours truly, primarily for finetuning GPT-Neo family models.
 Primarily obtained from wikimedia, fandom dumps and other public contributions.
 Every document is licensed under the GFDL.
 Most fandoms operate under CC BY-SA 3.0 so citation for both licenses is provided.

+Abandoned.
+I need to figure out a different way to publish the datasets I can.
+In the meanwhile this repo stays up to provide instructions for using BERT until I find a better solution for XMLs.

 ## License Declaration
 https://www.gnu.org/licenses/fdl-1.3.html